pankaj504/pankaj504/README.md

-<h2 align="left">H👋 Hi, I'm Pankaj — a React.js Developer passionate about building clean, modern, and scalable web applications.
+<h2 align="left">👋 Hi, I'm Pankaj — a React.js Developer passionate about building clean, modern, and scalable web applications.

-💻 I work with:
-- React.js • JavaScript • Tailwind CSS
-- Appwrite • React Query • Socket.io
-- HTML • CSS • Git
+- Frontend Developer specializing in React.js.
+- Focused on writing clean code, building real projects, and improving daily.
+- Open to collaboration and new opportunities!

 ###